cabforum/smime/SBR.md

 ##### 3.2.2.2.2 Acceptable method of verification

-1. **Private Organization Subjects**: Unless verified under subsection (6), all items listed in [Section 11.2.1](#1121-verification-requirements) (1) MUST be verified directly with, or obtained directly from, the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
+1. **Private Organization Subjects**: Unless verified under subsection (6) below, all items listed in [Section 3.2.2.2.1](#32221-verification-requirements) (1) MUST be verified directly with, or obtained directly from, the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
 Such verification MAY be through use of a Qualified Government Information Source operated by, or on behalf of, the Incorporating or Registration Agency, or by direct contact with the Incorporating or Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Incorporating or Registration Agency, or from a Qualified Independent Information Source.

-2. **Government Entity Subjects**: Unless verified under subsection (6), all items listed in [Section 11.2.1](#1121-verification-requirements) (2) MUST either be verified directly with, or obtained directly from, one of the following:
+2. **Government Entity Subjects**: Unless verified under subsection (6) below, all items listed in [Section 3.2.2.2.1](#32221-verification-requirements) (2) MUST either be verified directly with, or obtained directly from, one of the following:
    i. a Qualified Government Information Source in the political subdivision in which such Government Entity operates;
    ii. a superior governing Government Entity in the same political subdivision as the Applicant (e.g. a Secretary of State may verify the legal existence of a specific State Department), or iii. from a judge that is an active member of the federal, state or local judiciary within that political subdivision.